Travel has no age limit. There is always more of the world to see, and it’s worthwhile to go on an adventure at any age.

 Additionally, be sure to put your medication in your carry-on bag.
 It is not uncommon for luggage to get lost on flights to Cuba, and you don’t want to run into any issues like being unable to get your prescriptions for days.

 Many of the smaller, regional airlines flying into Cuba are cramped and uncomfortable.
 If you are traveling with someone with physical disabilities that already make it difficult to travel, do not book a flight on one of these small airlines.

 Pick an airline you’re familiar with.

 If you are an American traveling to Cuba, you’re going to need to fill your days with activities to fulfill governmental requirements.
-Be sure to wake up early, and work with a Cuban trip planner to ensure these activities are painless, fun, and spread out throughout the day to avoid overwhelm.
+Be sure to wake up early and work with one of our Cuban trip planners to ensure these activities are fun and spread out throughout the day to avoid overwhelm.
 Many things like farm visits, cooking classes, and car tours can be done in the morning, and fulfill the majority of your educational requirements.

-Your local trip planner can help you arrange activities everyone is capable of and that won’t be too tiring.
+Our local trip planners can help you arrange activities everyone is capable of and that won’t be too tiring.

 Items like wheelchairs and walkers can be hard to find in Cuba.
 If you're going to need one of these items to get around the country, bring it with you.
 Believe it or not, it is actually less work to transport a walker to the island than to try to track one down while you’re there.

 There is plenty to see and do in Havana.
 If you don’t want to deal with the stress of traveling to other cities, you can have an equally fulfilling trip staying in Havana the whole time.

 Traveling on buses, taking short flights, or hiring a car can be more trouble than it’s worth, especially if you’re with someone who doesn’t travel well.

-Be sure to have your Hero give recommendations of extra things to do and see in Havana if you’re spending your entire trip there.
+Be sure to have one of our Heroes give recommendations of extra things to do and see in Havana if you’re spending your entire trip there.